sak2222/sak2222/README.md

 - 👋 Hi, I’m Sakshi
-- 👀 I’m interested in learning python, data science.
+- 👀 I’m interested in learning python, data science, machine learning, deep learning.
-- 🌱 I’m currently pursuing Post Graduation programme in Data sceince and Business analyst.
+-

 <!---
 sak2222/sak2222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.